The Chef Patissier of Plaza Athénée, Christophe Michalak is a celebrity in his own right.

-CM: It is important to say that there were great people before me who opened the doors, including Gaston Lenotre, Pierre Hermé, Philippe Conticini, etc. They were fantastic, and it’s because of their work that I’m here today.
-And all of what I do will enable the next generation of patissiers to establish themselves more easily.
+Michalak: It is important to say that there were great people before me who opened the door, including Gaston Lenôtre, Pierre Hermé, Philippe Conticini – there are many others that I could cite.
+They were fantastic people, and my success exists today because of their work.
+And all of our work will make it easier for the next generation of patissiers to establish themselves.

 I came here in 2000; we are in 2012.
-For just over a year, I have the same contract as Alain Ducasse, except he is responsible for the cooking, while I manage the sweets.
+Since just over a year, I have the same contract as Alain Ducasse, except he is responsible for the cooking, while I manage the sweets.
 We are “equals” in terms of the functions we perform within the same hotel here at the Plaza Athénée.
 And it works well.
 I am very happy.

 So you are completely independent.
 You decide on what to make and which ingredients to use, which is not necessarily the case for patissiers in all hotels?